 Some of the innovations in French cuisine in the far past seem self-evident now.
 For example, an iconic dish as Coqs au vin started with the use of the rooster but now typically uses a chicken.
 That was probably a change for the better, some argue, while we could argue that in the light of what we know today this change has to be made now towards a vegan and delicious version of these traditional dishes.
 By the creativity that made French cuisine famous in the first place.
 The possibilities are endless and so are the possibilities to be creative with this dish, whether it is Coqs au vin, or with French cuisine in general.

 While to a certain degree, there is dogmatism that leads to a certain loss of attractiveness in French cuisine, our French cuisine is not set in stone and what is essential to its flavoring by herbs and vegetables, cooking techniques, and its creativity.
 As for its future in a world that consumes less meat and dairy, well, the future of French cuisine is what we French will make of it!

 All there is left to do is leave you with a few simple ideas on how to veganize recipes and create French vegan food

 For the eggs in baking, the replacement is magical, its Aquafaba.
 It’s the liquid found in soaked chickpeas; 3 to four big spoons correspond to one egg.

 TIP NUMBER 2

-For milk and cream, good vegan milk (soy milk, almond milk, etc.) and cream exist and you can play with the flavours.
+For milk and cream, good vegan milk (soy milk, almond milk, etc.) and cream exist and you can play with the flavors.
 Almond milk can give a more honey-like taste in the preparation whereas cashew milk and soy milk come the closest to the taste of cow milk.

 TIP NUMBER 3